jaye-music/jaye-music.github.io/README.md

-# Hi, this is JAYE.
+# Hi, this is JAYE!
 I am a multimedia composer who loves games and film.

 I build things up from scratch.
-And when I don't like it, I break it down.
-I try again.
+And when I don't like it, I do it all over again, and again.

 I'm never afraid to do that.

 My music is just like me - always fresh, always daring, always new.

-Let's make something special together.
+Let's make something special together!

 ## Skills
 - DAW: Logic Pro